 (k) takes any steps in anticipation of, or has no realistic prospect of avoiding, any of the events or procedures described in clauses 10.2 (a) to 10.2 (j) including for the avoidance of doubt, but not limited to, giving notice for the convening of any meeting of creditors, issuing an application at court or filing any notice at court, receiving any demand for repayment of lending facilities, or passing any board resolution authorising any steps to be taken to enter into an insolvency process.

-10.3 The supplier may terminate the order at any time by giving not less than four weeks' notice in writing to the customer if the customer undergoes a change of Control.
+10.3 The Supplier may terminate the Order at any time by giving not less than four weeks' notice in writing to the customer if the customer undergoes a change of Control.

-10.4 If the customer becomes aware that any event has occurred, or circumstances exist, which may entitle the supplier to terminate the order under this clause 10, it shall immediately notify the supplier in writing.
+10.4 If the customer becomes aware that any event has occurred, or circumstances exist, which may entitle the Supplier to terminate the Order under this clause 10, it shall immediately notify the Supplier in writing.

-11. Confidentiality and announcments
+11. Confidentiality and announcements

-11.1 The customer shall keep confidential all confidential information of the supplier and shall only use the same as required to perform the order.
+11.1 The customer shall keep confidential all confidential information of the Supplier and shall only use the same as required to perform the Order.
 The provisions of this clause shall not apply to:

-(c) any information which is independently developed by the customer without using information supplied by the supplier; or
+(c) any information which is independently developed by the customer without using information supplied by the Supplier; or

 11.2 This clause shall remain in force in perpetuity.

-11.3 The customer shall not make any public announcement or disclose any information regarding the order, except to the extent required by law or regulatory authority.
+11.3 The customer shall not make any public announcement or disclose any information regarding the Order, except to the extent required by law or regulatory authority.